 - what systems are being used

-- who uses them (for example all staff, or administrative IT staff)
+- who uses them (for example internal staff, internal administrators, or external customers and clients)

 - how they are accessed (for example internet accessible, or internal network only)

-Once you have identified the systems that need MFA, check if it is available.
-If you are a user of a system and have no control over authentication configurations, you will be reliant on the system owner or vendor providing this functionality.
-This is the case for most cloud services.
+Once you have a prioritised list of systems that require MFA, you will need to check if it is configurable.
+If it is a SaaS-type system, you are a user of a system and have no control over authentication configurations.
+You will be reliant on the vendor providing this functionality.
 If you manage the system and have control over authentication configurations, you will have to implement your own authentication module to handle new methods of authentication.

-TIP: If systems you currently use don't support MFA, consider your alternatives.
-Look for other solutions that meet your business needs and also support MFA.
-This should be a requirement of any new cloud service you procure.
+If systems you currently use don't support MFA, consider alternatives.
+Look for other solutions that meet your business' needs and also support MFA.
+Check competitors that may have better security control options.
+Researching different options should be a requirement of any new cloud service you procure.

 - Something you know – This includes things like passwords, passphrases, PINs, or knowledge-based questions.
 On their own, these are weak forms of authentication as an attacker can steal a copy of it.
 They are usually easy to guess, where people use default or commonly used passwords, or easy to find, where people use non-unique or poorly stored/written down passwords.

 - Something you have – This includes hardware devices that store keys, provide one-time passwords (OTP), or produce push notifications.
-There are multiple options, and we listed them below in preferred order:
+There are multiple options, listed below in preferred order: